ninchat/ninchat-webhook/event/audience_complete.md

 `accept_time` and `finish_time` are available only for channel/dialogue
 audiences.

+The `member_message_metadata` object contains user ids mapped to metadata objects.
+It is a summary of the metadata messages.

 The `messages` objects contain the following properties:

 - `id` string which is unique within the audience.